-Since about the age of 14 when I read Silent Spring by Rachel Carson, I have been ecologically minded and have shaped my education around learning whatever I thought I would need to ameliorate our relationshiop with our environment.
+Since age 14 when I read Silent Spring by Rachel Carson, I have been ecologically minded and have shaped my education around learning whatever I thought I would need to ameliorate our health and our environment.
 First, I studied biology & chemistry (B. Sc., University of Waterloo), which allowed me to understand nature including our bodily health.
 Then, realizing that a lot of the problems – and solutions – are in how we design our cities, I studied civil engineering (B. A. Sc.
 University of Toronto).
 Next, because I love art and design, I studied a bit of architecture (Certificate, Ryerson University).
 Finally, I put it all together with a Ph.
-D. in civil engineering at the University of Toronto focussed on how to design sustainable & resilient communities and cities.
+D. in civil engineering at the University of Toronto focussed on how to design resilient communities and cities.

-Over the years, I have had the privilege of gaining technical experience at companies such as Ontario Power Generation, Stevens Burgess Architects, and Rivercourt Engineering and participating in a variety of grass-roots community groups such as Green Neighbours 21, Transition Toronto, and Abundance GTA.
+Over the years, I have worked at companies such as Ontario Power Generation, Stevens Burgess Architects, and Rivercourt Engineering and participated in a variety of grass-roots community groups.

 first print run Sept.
 2019